Unfair / Constructive Dismissal

 Since May 2014 an employee wishing to make an Employment Tribunal claim must (with only a few exceptions) make use of the ACAS “Early Conciliation Procedure”.
 Early Conciliation may lead to a negotiated settlement tracked and documented by ACAS.
 If Conciliation fails, or the employer elects not to participate in the process, ACAS will issue an Early Conciliation Certificate.
 The Certificate will contain a unique reference number.
 An Employment Tribunal claim can’t be issued without citing that number.

-If you think you have been unfairly or constructively dismissed and would like to know more about Blacks’ services, or for a free no obligation discussion, please email or call our Employment Law team today on 0113 207 0000.
+If you think you have been unfairly or constructively dismissed and would like to know more about Blacks’ services, or for a free no obligation discussion, please contact us here or call Blacks’ Employment Law team today on 0113 207 0000.